Alerts and Notices COVID-19 Pandemic

 Covid-19 Health and Safety Guidelines

 Covid-19 has affected us all in many different ways, however now more than ever, it is important to stay safe and follow proper guidelines.
-Click below to see how the IAYG Family is helping to prevent the spread of Covid-19.COVID-19 Guidelines Infographic
+Click below to see a summary of key advice in the below infographic.

 The 2020 COVID-19 pandemic is imposing a significant impact on projects and events across the IAYG Family.
 It has already caused postponements and cancellations, and will likely result in dramatic shifts in our focuses as we work to prioritize health and safety.
 We ask project leads to closely abide by the recommendations of the World Health Organization and individual national public health agencies where applicable.
 In addition, we will provide updates to program information as soon as possible on this page.